darkoperovic/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 Hello world!
 My name is Darko Perović.
 I am passionate about engineering, impressed with the speed of technological development of humanity, excited about seeing what the future will bring, and happy about being a part of it.
 After living in seven countries, studying in four, and finishing an international masters program, I realized how fruitful multicultural and multi-professional collaborations are.
-I genuinely believe that making this world a better and safer place to live is every engineers’ duty.
+I genuinely believe that making this world a better and safer place to live is every engineer's duty.

 I am particularly interested in the fields of fire dynamics, structural and fire safety engineering with an emphasis on numerical modelling (CFD and FEM), and in experimental work for model validation and research purposes.
 Being inspired by many great people, which lead me to most of my achievements, I aim towards inspiring others and enjoy helping people prosper.